improving-app/back-end/README.md

 ## Locally running on microk8s:

+### IMPORTANT NOTE
+For now, local scylla-db services can only be connected to in microk8s by changing a service's `application.conf` to use the *internal* `ClusterIP` of the `scylla-db` service
+For this, `scylla applyForInternalIP.yaml`, must be used in placy of `scyllaApply.yaml` in above steps.

+## Instructions
 1. Install microk8s if not already installed: see https://microk8s.io/docs/install-alternatives for instructions
 2. Install scylla
    1. Run command `docker run --name some-scylla -d scylladb/scylla` (from https://opensource.docs.scylladb.com/stable/operating-scylla/procedures/tips/best-practices-scylla-on-docker.html)